 In the evening we had a nice ouzo.
-For dinner we had the last of turkey cutlets cooked with a lemon sauce and rice.
+For dinner we had the last of the turkey cutlets cooked with a lemon sauce and served with rice.
 Since we were both still tired we went to bed around 11 PM.

 Saturday May 22, 2010, Day 5

 I was woken at 0030 by a very heavy downpour.
 It was as if Thetis was being pelted by hail but it was only raindrops.
-It lasted about 1 hour during which there were lots of thunder strikes most of the at a distance although some were uncomfortably close.
-It only take one… There was almost no wind.
+It lasted about 1 hour during which there were lots of thunder strikes most of them at a distance although some were uncomfortably close.
+It only takes one… There was almost no wind.
 Later the rain abated I went back to sleep.
-Although some water had entered in my cabin from the closed but not latched porthole.
+Some water had entered in my cabin from the closed but not latched porthole.